-Placement of Ceiling Speakers should be carefully considered.
+Placement of in-ceiling and in-wall speakers should be carefully considered.
 Please contact a professional for assistance if you are uncomfortable with the planning or installation process.
 Ideally, the speakers should be located where they will provide the best possible sound and ease of installation.
 It is beyond the scope of this publication to discuss all of the various aspects of speaker placement.
-Here are a couple quick suggestions.
-For more bass, place the speakers between 18 and 36 inches from an adjacent wall as measured to the center of the hole.
-Avoid placing the speakers less then 18 inches from an adjacent wall.
-When placing speakers near a corner, avoid locating them an equal distance from the two adjacent walls.
+However, here are a couple quick suggestions.
+For more bass we recommend that the speakers be placed between 18 and 36 inches from an adjacent wall/surface, as measured to the center of the hole.
+Avoid placing the speakers less then 12 inches from an adjacent wall.
+When placing speakers near a corner, avoid locating them an equal distance from the two adjacent surfaces.

-If the drywall has not yet been installed, rough-in-kits are available to reserve the ceiling location.
+If the drywall has not yet been installed, rough-in-kits are available to reserve the speaker location.
 The hole is cut when the drywall is installed.
 The cable can be tied off on the rough-in-kit after securing it to a nearby joist.